-This activity, as well as helping to practice turning, also introduces giving way on the bike.
+This activity, as well as helping to practice turning, also provides an introduction to giving way on the bike.

-In the Venn Ride-agram, there is a point where riders must give way.
-Mark this with a different coloured cone or, if available, a 'Give Way' or 'Stop' sign.
+In the figure 8, there is a point where riders must give way.
+Mark this with a different coloured cone or, if available, a 'give way' or 'stop' sign.

 Riders will only have to give way to the right, unless presented with a sign telling them otherwise.